-The total number of graduates from the University of New England Master of Occupational Therapy program during the 3-year period of 2013–2015 was 134, with a overall graduation rate of 88%.
+The total number of graduates from the University of New England Master of Occupational Therapy program during the 4-year period of 2013-2016 was 103, with an overall graduation rate of 92%.

 |Class Of||Number Entering/graduation Class||Graduation Rate|

 Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online NBCOT Program Performance Data.

 UNE OT NBCOT Pass Rates

 *Includes multiple attempts